petzval/btferret/README.md

 7. Node 2 connects to the LE server node 7 and reads its name
 8. Node 2 sends the name to node 1
 9. Node 2 disconnects node 7
+10. Node 1 reads the classic server node 4 info to find the channel
-10. Node 1 connects to the classic server node 4
+11. Node 1 connects to the classic server node 4 on the channel
-11. Node 1 sends the name to node 4
+12. Node 1 sends the name to node 4
-12. Node 1 disconnects node 4
+13. Node 1 disconnects node 4
-13. Node 1 sends node packet to node 2 telling it disconnect as a node server and revert to a mesh server
+14. Node 1 sends node packet to node 2 telling it disconnect as a node server and revert to a mesh server
-14. Node 1 broadcasts a mesh packet telling all mesh servers (2,3) to close
+15. Node 1 broadcasts a mesh packet telling all mesh servers (2,3) to close
-15. Nodes 2 and 3 mesh servers close and exit their programs
+16. Nodes 2 and 3 mesh servers close and exit their programs
-16. Node 1 exits
+17. Node 1 exits
 ```

 None of these mesh and node packet commands are part of the btlib interface - they are all